p-hebert/date-picker/README.md

 - It is suspected that the PickerControls could introduce a way to go beyond the boundaries (max/min) if an inconsistency is found.
 - The French version is buggy at best.

-## Planned Features

-- `addEventListener(e, callback)` API call: Allows to run a callback when an internal event matching e is fired.

 ## Authorship